Accrediting Council on Education in Journalism and Mass Communications (Accredited)

 This major allows students who enjoy writing the flexibility to tailor a program based on reporting and presentation of news, and other journalistic writing through print, broadcast and online media.
 It meets the needs of students preparing for a career in which research and interviewing abilities, accurate and objective reporting, legal and ethical insight, and competence in editing are central to professional practice.
-Compare this major with communication studies, media production, and public communication.
+Compare this major with communication studies, media production, and public relations and advertising.

 Buffalo State was the first SUNY school to become affiliated with the Accrediting Council on Education in Journalism and Mass Communications and has the largest program in the system.
 Only a handful of undergraduate programs in New York State are accredited.

 Students prepare for careers as reporters, anchors, commentators, and news directors for radio, television, and internet-based media, and as reporters, editors, and columnists on newspapers, magazines, blogs, and other digital media.